It’s easy to fall in love with your cards or bad business ideas. Don’t do it.

 Know the price you’re willing to pay

-Similarly, if you’re in the middle of a business negotiation, or you’re trying to put together a deal, determine your “walk-away” point before you spend an extraordinary amount of time, resources, emotion and capital getting it done.
+If you’re in the middle of a business or job negotiation, or you’re trying to put together a deal, determine your “walk-away” point before you spend an extraordinary amount of time, resources, emotion and capital getting it done.
 Don’t wait until the negotiation implodes to decide.
-If the other side is being so unreasonable that you can’t agree, weigh the cost you placed on the deal.
+If the other side is being so unreasonable that you can’t agree, weigh the cost you’ve placed on the deal.
 If you feel there’s not much hope for a decision that benefits both parties, move on.

 Be passionate but practical

 Falling in love in business and life is a good thing.
 It’s great to live life with passion and conviction.
 But we should also be able to recognize when our enthusiasm is keeping us blinded to a bad situation.
 In other words, fall in love . . . but be smart.
 The longer you stay in something that you know has poor odds of success the harder it is to fold and get out.
 Don’t wait until you are short stacked and in a desperate situation.